 Char looked at her and frowned.
 “I am sorry, Taylor.
 Did you have anything you wanted to know?”

 Taylor smiled.
 “Not today.
 But you are obsessed with this whole baby thing, especially for a guy.
 Most human males don’t take that much of an interest, except for getting the ball rolling, that is.”

 Char took Taylor’s hand.
 “I want to learn.
 I do not want to… make mistakes.
 What if I hurt them?
 What if I teach the wrong things?”

 Taylor smiled.“You’ll be fine.
 Don’t worry, you’ll make mistakes, and I will too.
 But somehow kids mostly end up okay.
-I mean, look at me, I was pretty messed up after Dad died, but I turned out alright, I think.”
+I mean, look at me, I was pretty messed up after Dad died, but I turned out all right, I think.”

 “You seem more… rational than Heather,” Char stroked her hair, tracing a finger from the top of her head to her waist.

-“But you do act rashly, get upset, you like to eat meat…”
+“But you act rashly, get upset, you like to eat meat…”

 “Okay, compared to most Illiya I suppose I am pretty strange.”